pipiche38/Domoticz-Zigpy/README.md

   * No access to ZiGate reset ( which is quiet convenient when hang).
 The reset allow to reboot the Zigbee stack of the zigate without any break.

-## WARNING

-For now there are a number of show stoppers to go forward:

-   * Domoticz issue, there are some conflict around SQLITE3 usage [Issue #4312](https://github.com/domoticz/domoticz/issues/4312)
-   * Zigpy library and quirk are developped for Home Automation with no documentation on how to use.
-These are very focus on the HA design.
-Using Zigpy on Domoticz required a lot of work at that stage :
-      1. Understand how to use zigpy
-      1. Understand what to do in order to have a correct setup (inside the plugin) to get all events from devices

-   * Zigpy has not a lot of manufacturer device support.
-During my work on the proof of concept, quiet a number of the devices that I'm using often for my devlopement and tests where not full supported and created error messages.
-The end result would be for the current ZiGat users a lack of supported devices.
-      * Aqara Opple Switches not supported
-      * Xiaomi Vibration making errors
-      * Legrand devices not supported (leave the network after a while )

-   * The Zigate layer is not really mature and is at an early stage.
-That mean that we wouldn't have such integration level with ZiGate as we have currently with the ZiGate plugin for Domoticz.

-Unfortunatly at that stage, I'm not able to move forward:

-1. Risk to develop a plugin based on assumption that Domoticz sqlite3 issue will be fixed.
-1. Required a lot of time to be spent in order to understand how the zigpy library .